ENTERPRISE EDITION This is an EJBCA Enterprise Edition (EE) feature.

 Edit, Clone or Delete a Peer Connector

-From the Peer Systems overview, click the Edit button for an existing Peer Connector.
-In the view of the Peer Connector you can modify and save the existing name, URL or state.
-In the Edit view, you additionally have buttons for cloning (Clone) or deleting (Delete) the current object.
+From the Peer Systems overview, click Edit for an existing Peer Connector.
+In the view of the Peer Connector, you can modify and save the existing name, URL or state.
+In the Edit view, you can also clone or delete the current object.

 Authorization of incoming connections

-If no Administrator Role exists for the connecting system's client certificate, you are presented with a Create new role button.
-Clicking this button will allow you to quickly setup a new Administrator Role with for the incoming client certificate and a relevant set of access rules or add the incoming client certificate to an existing Administrator Role.
+If no Administrator Role exists for the connecting system's client certificate, click Create new role to setup a new Administrator Role for the incoming client certificate and a relevant set of access rules.
+You can also select to add the incoming client certificate to an existing Administrator Role.

-If an Administrator Role already exists for the connecting system's client certificate, you are presented with a Modify role button where you can change the relevant set of access rules for the Administrator Role.
+If an Administrator Role exists for the connecting system's client certificate, click Modify role to change the relevant set of access rules for the Administrator Role.